 Manisha Pankhania, group communications project manager at Ocado, has adopted a new style of annual report to reflect the rapid evolution of the business

-‘Given the rapid evolution of the business, it was important for us to do things a little differently with this annual report’ and ‘to develop a new visual and written language to clearly explain the evolving business strategy and model for stakeholders and to bring to life the exciting growth trajectory we are on’, explains Manisha Pankhania, group communications officer at Ocada.
+‘Given the rapid evolution of the business, it was important for us to do things a little differently with this annual report’ and ‘to develop a new visual and written language to clearly explain the evolving business strategy and model for stakeholders and to bring to life the exciting growth trajectory we are on’, explains Manisha Pankhania, communications project manager at Ocado Group.

 Pankhania views the annual report as ‘a crucial communications tool, with the power to influence the way a company is perceived by its key stakeholders’, adding that it is ‘often the first port of call for any given person doing some exploratory work on Ocado Group’.

 The Ocado Group annual reporting suite, which is made up of print, online and video, provides key financial and qualitative information summarising the company’s recent operating and strategic performance, as well as its model and mission, to provide stakeholders with a thorough overview of the business.
 Pankhania believes it provides a wide forum, through which the company can relate, influence and discuss any number of issues and topics that are deemed relevant for its stakeholders.

 ‘In our case, these range from solutions partners and employees, to regulators, shareholders and the broader society and environment in which we operate,’ she explains. ‘[The annual report] provides management the opportunity to proudly distill last year’s hard work, from across the business, into one place.

 Each change aims to improve that drive towards better accessibility, transparency and engagement with ever more stakeholders

 ‘Even if an employee isn’t directly involved in producing the document, their commitment, quality and teamwork is evidenced in the numbers and the story.’